Natural Ways to Prevent the Flu This Year

 It has been estimated that up to 90 percent of illness and disease is stress-related.
 Simply put, stress wears you down emotionally and physically.
 Being under too much of it, for too long, is like opening the floodgates for any invader to enter your body.
 Your defenses will just be too weak to keep them out.

 My favorite, and most highly recommended, form of stress relief is the Emotional Freedom Technique (EFT), which is a type of psychological acupressure.
-You can learn more about it at www.Mercola.com, and you can also try other methods of stress management such as meditation, yoga, prayer, journaling, or other methods.
+You can learn more about it at www.Mercola.com.
+You can also try other methods of stress management such as meditation, yoga, prayer, journaling, or other methods.

 So there you have it.
 A simple plan to stay healthy this flu season that does not involve any type of substance that you inject or inhale.